 It is essential to invest in the right equipment if you want to work without any issues when traveling.
-There might be some unforeseen situations like having no internet connection or forgetting your laptop etc. You can tackle these problems if you plan and know precisely the conditions you have in your place of stay.
-Having a backup resource is always good to continue your work like having an extra laptop or having a data plan for your phone while traveling.
+There might be some unforeseen situations like having no internet connection or forgetting your laptop, etc. You can tackle these problems if you plan ahead and know precisely the conditions you have in your accommodation.
+Having a backup resource is always good to have so you can continue your work like having an extra laptop or having a data plan for your phone while traveling.

 If your work requires any extra equipment like headphones or online software, it is advisable to have them ready before you travel.

 Keep your workload to the minimum when traveling.
-I cannot stress on this enough.
-I had a situation when I took double the workload on a holiday but that was the most stressful thing I did.
+I cannot stress this enough.
+I had a situation where I took double the workload on a holiday, but that was the most stressful thing I’ve ever done.
 Always have the least amount of work you can manage when you take a vacation.
 This can make your workcation more enjoyable and fulfilling.

 Count in the Time Difference

-If you are a travel addict like me, then you surely should factor in the time differences when you travel to different countries.
-I always make it a point to check the time differences before going for a holiday.
-You don’t want to be in a virtual meeting three hours late because you are on a different continent.
+If you are a travel addict like me, then you should factor in the time difference when you travel to different countries.
+I always make it a point to check the time difference before going on a holiday.
+You don’t want to be signing into a virtual meeting three hours late because you are on a different continent.

 Having calendar reminders or just having reminder apps would be very helpful to remember the times.
 The time differences also give you an excellent chance to do more on your holidays.

-If you want fresh work-at-home job leads every week, sign up for our FREE newsletter which has new online jobs and side hustle ideas delivered right into your inbox.
+If you want fresh work-at-home job leads every week, sign up for our FREE newsletter, which delivers new online jobs and side hustle ideas right into your inbox.